Skip to main content

 FREN 200 French Language and Culture III HVCC

-PREREQUISITE: Students who have successfully completed FREN101 or students who have successfully completed French 3 with a final school mark of 95% or higher AND a French 3 teacher recommendation, may enroll in this course upon recommendation from his/her French teacher.
+Prerequisite: Students who have successfully completed FREN101 or students who have successfully completed French 3 with a final school mark of 95% or higher AND a French 3 teacher recommendation, may enroll in this course upon recommendation from his/her French teacher.

 NYS Seal of Biliteracy Pathway